Grace Park (golfer)

-Grace Park (born 6 March 1979) is a retired South Korean professional golfer on the LPGA Tour.
+Grace Park (born 6 March 1979), born Park Ji-eun (Korean: 박지은), is a South Korean retired professional golfer on the LPGA Tour.
 She was a member of the LPGA Tour from 2000 until her retirement in 2012 and won six LPGA Tour events, including one major championship, during her career.

 Amateur career

-Park was born Park Ji-eun (Korean: 박지은) in Seoul, South Korea.
+Park was born Park Ji-eun in Seoul, South Korea.
 She moved to Hawaii at the age of 12, and then to Arizona.
 She received the 1996 Dial Award as top female high-school scholar-athlete in the United States.
 She attended Arizona State University and graduated from Ewha Womans University in 2003.
 In 2002, she won the Honda Award (now the Honda Sports Award) as the best female collegiate golfer in the nation.

 Park had an outstanding amateur career in the United States being Rolex Junior Player of the Year in 1994 and 1996, winning several amateur championships in 1998 including the U.S. Women's Amateur and the Women's Western Amateur.
 She tied for eighth as an amateur in the 1999 U.S. Women's Open.